kristofer/Zip-MarsLander-py/README.md

 the Starship every time.
 There is a second unit test that has a series of burns that should land Starship softly enough to survive.

-The main layout of classes looks like this.
+The main layout of classes (in Java) looks like this.

 ![Zip Mars Lander](ZipMarsLanderArch.png)

+It's a little different in Python, isn't it.
+Look inside of the python package `marslander/`

 and the python version for unit testing: `python3 SimulationTest.py` inside of `marslander/`